Flow invariants in the classification of Leavitt path algebras: Introduction

 We complete Section \ref{Isomorphism} by examining the remaining difficulty in obtaining an affirmative answer to the Classification Question for {\it all} germane graphs.
 In Section \ref{Extra} we extend several results about Morita equivalence and isomorphism to certain classes of graphs $E$ for which $L_K(E)$ is not necessarily purely infinite simple unital, thereby giving more general results than have been previously known about isomorphism and Morita equivalence of Leavitt path algebras.

 We briefly recall some graph-theoretic definitions and properties; more complete explanations and descriptions can be found in \cite{AA1}.
 A \emph{graph} (synonymously, a \emph{directed graph}) $E=(E^0,E^1,r_E,s_E)$ consists of two sets $E^0,E^1$ and maps $r_E,s_E:E^1 \to E^0$.
 The elements of $E^0$ are called \emph{vertices} and the elements of $E^1$ \emph{edges}.
 We write $s$ for $s_E$ (resp., $r$ for $r_E$) if the graph $E$ is clear from context.
 We emphasize that loops and multiple / parallel edges are allowed.
 If $s^{-1}(v)$ is a finite set for every $v\in E^0$, then the graph is called \emph{row-finite}.
-(All graphs in this paper will be assumed to be row-finite.)
+All graphs in this paper will be assumed to be row-finite.
 A vertex $v$ for which $s^{-1}(v)$ is empty is called a \emph{sink}; a vertex $w$ for which $r^{-1}(w)$ is empty is called a \emph{source}.
-If $F$ is a subgraph of $E$, then $F$ is called \emph{complete} in case $s^{-1}_F(v) = s^{-1}_E(v)$ for every $v\in F^0$ having $s^{-1}_F(v) \neq \emptyset$.